Camille

 Posters by Tom Joyes

-After a period of ill-health, the legendary courtesan Marguerite Gautier has returned to nineteenth century Parisian society to take her pick of the city's finest eligible bachelors.
+Paris, 1840s.
+After a period of ill-health, the legendary courtesan Marguerite Gautier has returned to nineteenth century society to take her pick of the city's finest eligible bachelors.
 But her appetite for luxury is soon tested by the arrival of a handsome, penniless young man named Armand Duval.

 This queer melodrama draws on Hollywood cinema and classic French literature to dramatise Marguerite’s tragic downfall in a deliberately ridiculous theatrical style.

-The playwright Charles Ludlam wrote, directed and performed in 29 plays for the Ridiculous Theatre Company before his AIDS-related death in 1987.
-‘Camille’, which premiered in New York in 1973, is regarded by many as one of his best.
+Charles Ludlam wrote, directed and starred in in twenty-nine plays for the Ridiculous Theatre Company in New York before his AIDS-related death in 1987.
+Camille, which premiered in 1973, is regarded by many as one of his best.

 Charles Ludlam (1943-1987)